The SafetyPro Podcast

 Blaine J. Hoffmann, MS OSHM

-Blaine J. Hoffmann has been in the occupational safety & health industry for over 28 years and is the author of "Rethinking SAFETY Culture," available now.
+Blaine J. Hoffmann has been in the occupational safety & health industry for over 28 years and is the author of "Rethinking SAFETY Culture" and "Rethinking SAFETY Communications," available now.
 Blaine is the producer and host of The SafetyPro Podcast and founded the SafetyPro Podcast community site.

 Read full Article